Shubham17121999/ShopOnline/README.md

 ![ShopOnline Logo](shoponline-logo.png)

 Introducing ShopOnline, your ultimate destination for a comprehensive shopping experience spanning a wide range of products, from groceries and electronics to clothing and more.
 Drawing inspiration from esteemed retail giants like Walmart, our primary objective is to develop an intuitive and user-centric console-based shopping platform.
-This portal empowers customers to seamlessly explore, choose, and purchase their desired products.
+This portal empowers customers to seamlessly explore, choose, and purchase their desired products..

 ## Core Objectives